Skip to Content

 The Sumatran rhinoceros was once found across Assam and Bengal (where their ranges may have overlapped with both the Indian and Sumatran rhinos) eastward to Burma, Thailand, Cambodia, Laos, Vietnam, and perhaps as far south as the Malay Peninsula and islands of Sumatra, Java, and possibly Borneo.

-Javan Rhino is under threat of extinction
+Javan Rhino is under threat of extinction.

+The main danger they face is poaching to feed the global rhino horn trade, as with all five existing rhino species.
 The Javan rhino has been listed as Critically Endangered owing to habitat loss and population fragmentation.
-There are just under 50 individuals remaining in the wild, making it one of the rarest species on the planet.
-They may exist in one small group in Java’s Ujung Kulon National Park; east of Jakarta.
+Just under 50 individuals remain in the wild, making it one of the rarest species on the planet.
+They may exist in a tiny group in Java’s Ujung Kulon National Park, east of Jakarta.

 See Related: Conservation vs. Preservation

-Organizations
+Rhino Conservation Organizations

 Save the Rhino